aramis-lab/clinicadl/docs/Predict.md

     - `--save_nifti` (flag) to the reconstruction output in the MAPS in NIfTI format.
 - **Other options**
-    - `--caps_directory` (Path) is the input folder containing the neuroimaging data (tensor version of images, output of [`clinicadl extract` pipeline](Preprocessing/Extract.md)) in a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
+    - `--caps_directory` (Path) is the input folder containing the neuroimaging data (tensor version of images, output of [`clinicadl prepare-data` pipeline](Preprocessing/Extract.md)) in a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
-    - `--participants_tsv` (Path) is a path to a TSV file with subjects/sessions to process (filename included), OR the path to the test folder of a split directory obtained with `clinicadl tsvtool split`.
+    - `--participants_tsv` (Path) is a path to a TSV file with subjects/sessions to process (filename included), OR the path to the test folder of a split directory obtained with `clinicadl tsvtools split`.
     - `--use_labels/--no_labels` (bool) is a flag to add if the dataset does not contain ground truth labels.
       Default behaviour will look for ground truth labels and raise an error if not found.
     - `--selection_metrics` (List[str]) is a list of metrics to find the best models to evaluate.